eMedicine Specialties > General Surgery > Abdomen

 Prepare patients for general endotracheal anesthesia.
 Prophylactic antibiotics are not necessary.
 The patient is positioned supine, with placement of orogastric and bladder catheters to decompress the stomach and bladder.
 The abdomen is prepared and draped in a sterile fashion.

-Laparoscopic view of the beginning of unroofing a large simple hepatic cyst near the dome of the right lobe of the liver.
+Laparoscopic view of beginning of unroofing of lar Laparoscopic view of beginning of unroofing of large simple hepatic cyst near dome of right liver.

-In patients where the proportion of the cyst wall that can be excised easily is small, omentum should be positioned on a pedicle into the cyst cavity to prevent closure of the roof defect and cyst recurrence.
+In cases where the proportion of the cyst wall that can be excised easily is small, omentum should be positioned on a pedicle into the cyst cavity to prevent closure of the roof defect and cyst recurrence.
 The omentum should be sutured or clipped to the edges of the excision margin.
-After ensuring that hemostasis is complete, the pneumoperitoneum is desufflated and the trocar sites are closed.
-Waterproof dressings are applied.5
+After ensuring that hemostasis is complete, the pneumoperitoneum is desufflated and the trocar sites closed.
+Waterproof dressings are applied.
+[25]

 Generally, recovery is rapid, and most patients resume full activity within 1 week.
 Patients can shower with the waterproof dressings in place the day after surgery.
 The dressings can be removed after 2-3 days.